lukefleed/compressed-intvec/README.md

     *   Applications where low-latency random access is the primary performance requirement.
     *   Scenarios requiring in-place vector modification or concurrent atomic updates.

-With low bit widths (e.g., 8, 16, 32), `FixedVec` is 2-3x faster than `std::vec::Vec` for random access.

 ### `IntVec`: Variable-Width Encoding